hennychen/bp-gallery/readme.txt

 "Fixed error when loading new albums.
 Feature image no longer displayed in activity stream for galleries other than those marked public and registered members"
 = 1.2.3 =
 "Added support for new Wordpress image handling introduced in 3.5.
 Fixed other 3.5 compatibility issues.
 Backwardly compatible with previosu version of wordpress.
 Fixed issue where album changes not saved in Edit Album"
+= 1.2.4 =
+"Added Group galleries, when a group is created you know have the option to add a gallery.
+The gallery is accessible from within the group and all group members can view and contribute to the gallery.

 == Help Out! ==

 If you want to help out, you can send some cash over [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YSM3KMT3B5AQE).